 Primary Research Reports

 Primary research report is our name for that kind of report that presents original research data—no matter whether that data was generated in a laboratory or out in the "field."
-A secondary research report then would be a report (such as the technical background report) that presents information gained largely from printed information sources or from other sources such as people.
+A secondary research report then would be a report (such as the technical background report) that presents information gained largely from printed or online information sources or from other sources such as interviews or direct observation.

 You're probably already familiar with this type of report as the "lab report."
 The contents and organization of this type of report have a basic logic: you present your data and conclusions, but also present information on how you went about the experiment or survey.
 In other words, you enable the reader to replicate (the fancy scientific word for repeat) your experiment, or at least, visualize quite specifically how you went about it.

-See the example of a primary research report.
-It is an experiment to see whether production of rainbow trout can be increased by varying water temperature.
-While there is not a one-to-one correspondence between the discussion of typical sections in primary research reports and the sections you see in the actual rainbow trout report, you'll find that most of the functions are carried out.
+One of the examples is an experiment to see whether production of rainbow trout can be increased by varying water temperature.
+While there is not a one-to-one correspondence between the typical sections in primary research reports and the sections you see in the actual rainbow trout report, you'll find that most of the functions are carried out.
 Instead of a full paragraph, sometimes all that is needed is a single sentence.
-And sometimes certain functions are combined.
+And sometimes certain functions are combined into a single sentence.

 Contents of primary research reports.
 To enable readers to replicate your experiment or survey, you provide information like the following (each normally in its own section):

 - Introduction—The introduction to the primary research report needs to do what any good introduction to a report needs to do—get readers ready to read the report.
 It may provide some background, but not more than a paragraph.
 Common elements, such as background, can be handled in the introduction.
 If they require a lot of discussion, however, they may need their own sections.
 For details, see the full discussion of introductions.